-Unit Contents I Final Account of Joint Stock Company: Theory: Meaning of Joint Stock Company, Characteristics, types of Share Capital, Statutory Provision regarding preparation of Companies Final Account as per Amended Company Act, 2013, Provision for Interest on Debenture, Proposed Dividend, and Interim Dividend.
-Practical Problems: Preparation of Financial Statements as per Schedule III of the Companies Act, 2013.
-II Holding Company Accounts: Theory: Meaning of Holding and Subsidiary Company, Objectives of Holding Company, Advantages and Disadvantages of Holding Company, Status of Subsidiary Company, Meaning of Minority Interest, Capital Profit, Revenue Profit, Issue of Bonus Shares, Intercompany Transaction, Goodwill, Capital Reserve and consolidated Balance Sheet Practical Problems: Preparation of Consolidated Balance sheet from the adjustments of Issue of Bonus Share and Inter-company Transactions III Insurance Claims: Theory: Meaning, Need and Advantages of Insurance, Meaning of Fire Insurance, Loss of Stock, Salvage Stock, Average Cause and Gross Profit.
-Meaning of Memorandum Trading A/c, Meaning of Average Gross Profit and Weighted Average Gross Profit.
-Practical Problems: Calculation of Loss of Stock, Preparation of Creditors A/c and Debtors A/c.
-IV Valuation of Goodwill: Theory: Meaning and features of Goodwill, Need for valuation of goodwill, factors influencing valuation of goodwill.
-Methods of valuation of goodwill - Average profit method, Weighted average profit method, Super profit method, Annuity Method, Capitalization method.
+7. 1 get acquainted with the concept of goodwin and its valuation Unit Content I Final Account of Joint Stock Company: Theory: Meaning of Joint Stock Company, Characteristics, types of Share Capital, Statutory Provision regarding preparation of Companies Final Account as per Amended Companies Act, 2013, Provision for Interest on Debenture, Proposed Dividend, and Interim Dividend.
+Practical Problems : Preparation of Financial Statements as per Schedule III of the Companies Act, 2013. Ш Holding Company Accounts: Theory: Meaning of Holding and Subsidiary Company, Objectives of Holding Company, Advantages and Disadvantages of Holding Company, Status of Subsidiary Company, Meaning of Minority Interest, Capital Profit, Revenue Profit, Issue of Bonus Shares, Inter-company Transaction, Goodwill, Capital Reserve and consolidated Balance Sheet Practical Problems: Preparation of Consolidated Balance sheet from the adjustments of Issue of Bonus Share and Inter-company Transactions Ш Profit Prior to Incorporation: Theory: Meaning of Profit Prior to Incorporation, Need, Importance, Advantages and Disadvantages of Profit-Prior to Incorporation, Meaning of Standing Ratio and Sales Ratio, Meaning of Un-common Expenses.
+Basis of Allocation of Expenses.
+Practical Problems: Preparation of Trading and Profit and Loss Accounts Showing Profit Pre- Incorporation and Post-Incorporation IV Valuation of Share: Theory: Meaning of Valuation of Shares, Need of Valuation of Shares, Advantages and Disadvantages of Valuation of Shares, Methods of Valuation of Shares and its Advantages and Disadvantages.
+Practical Problems: Calculation of Value of Shares by Net Assets Method and Yield Method.